rewe-digital/frost/README.md

     // Docker compose file describing the environment of the SUT including all of its dependencies, default is 'docker-compose.yml'.
-    // You should omit ports, s.t. the plugin will chose a random free port. composeFile = 'docker-compose.galen.yml'
+    // You should omit ports, s.t. the plugin will chose a random free port. composeFile = 'docker-compose.frost.yml'

     // Docker compose file to describe the environment of the browsers.
-Default is 'docker-compose.override.galen.yml'.
+Default is 'docker-compose.override.frost.yml'.
-    // There is no need to manage this manually, it is just for internal use. composeOverrideFile = 'docker-compose.override.galen.yml'
+    // There is no need to manage this manually, it is just for internal use. composeOverrideFile = 'docker-compose.override.frost.yml'

     // Whether the requests to the SUT should be routed through a proxy (wiremock), default is false.
     // This can be useful to add or modify HTTP request headers that your SUT may rely on, as Galen does not seem to support this directly. useProxy = true

     // When using the proxy, this is the directory where the wiremock configuration files are based.
-Default is 'galen'. proxyConfigurationDirectory = 'uiTest/wiremock-config'
+Default is 'frost'. proxyConfigurationDirectory = 'uiTest/wiremock-config'

-    // Whether or not failing Galen tests or framework errors should let the Gradle task/build fail, default is true. failBuildOnErrors = false
+    // Whether or not failing Frost tests or framework errors should let the Gradle task/build fail, default is true. failBuildOnErrors = false
 }
 ```